stainedhead/gosqlpp-mcp-server/README.md

 1. **"Error: unknown flag: --command"**
    - **Cause**: This error indicates an older version of the MCP server that incorrectly tried to use a non-existent `--command` flag
-   - **Solution**: Ensure you're using the latest version of gosqlpp-mcp-server.
+   - **Solution**: Ensure you're using the latest version of mcp_sqlpp.
 The server should use stdin to send commands to sqlpp
    - **Verification**: Check that your server version includes the stdin-based implementation

 2. **"failed to open file @schema-tables"**